plachenko/arxiv/README.md

 This is an archive site for old posts.
 I mainly got tired of looking through posts and seeing words.
 It slowly turned into a toilet that I knew people would smell rather than a celebration of creation and a vehicle for inspiration.
 That and I feel the site falls short on engaging me in any meaningful way in general due to various factors.
 Currently building out a personal [post creation site](https://plachenko.github.io/a_void) and treating X as a satelite content aggregator with limited personal interaction -- until elon charges money to post through the API.

+Posts were scraped with [this basic script](https://gist.github.com/plachenko/4a41777914699704a98ea47b3964099b) (currently only works on text posts and requires manual scrolling-- I'm not willing to pay 100$ for my own crummy tweets)

 <details>
   <summary>Default Svelte Markdown</summary>